“To live is to be haunted.”

 Spreepark is now a cultural and historical landmark, albeit an accidental one.
-It is named after the river Spree, and in its heyday it served more than 1.5 million visitors each year – mainly because it had a 40-meter Ferris wheel.
-In the distinctly un-fun East Germany, this was a huge attraction.
+It is named after the river Spree, and in its heyday, it served more than 1.5 million visitors each year – mainly because it had a 40-meter Ferris wheel.
+Indistinctly un-fun East Germany, this was a huge attraction.
 In November 1989, the Berlin Wall fell.
-Without financial support from the now-extinct East Germany, the park was sold to an investor, Norbert Witte.
+Without financial support from now-extinct East Germany, the park was sold to an investor, Norbert Witte.
 After heavy spending, and rechristened as Spreepark, it re-opened in 1992 with new attractions.

 Ruined statues of plump dinosaurs, and buildings with peeling paint and rusty exteriors sat squat against lush greenery.
 Weeds pushed up through cracks in the concrete.
 Scenes from post-apocalyptic shows and games, like The Last Of Us, or The Walking Dead played out in my head.